TwilioDevEd/authy2fa-flask/README.md

 1. Run `source .env` to apply the environment variables (or even better, use [autoenv](https://github.com/kennethreitz/autoenv))

-1. Start a local PostgreSQL database and create a database called `2fa_flask`:
+1. Start a local PostgreSQL database and create a database called `2fa_flask`.

     - If on a Mac, we recommend [Postgres.app](http://postgresapp.com/).
-After install, open psql and run `CREATE DATABASE 2fa_flask;`
+After installing it, open psql and run `CREATE DATABASE 2fa_flask;`
     - If Postgres is already installed locally, you can just run `createdb 2fa_flask` from a terminal

 1. Run the migrations with: